 Depending on the contracts between subcontractor and employee and subcontractor and general contractor, the subcontractor could be on the hook not just for the worker’s compensation claim but also for additional amounts won by the employee in their negligence lawsuit.

-What’s worse is that some states will even allow the employee to make a double recovery: to have their medical bills and lost wages covered by worker’s compensation sand then to recover those amounts again in a civil lawsuit and thus be reimbursed for expenses they never paid for.
+What’s worse is that some states will even allow the employee to make a double recovery: to have their medical bills and lost wages covered by worker’s compensation and then to recover those amounts again in a civil lawsuit and thus be reimbursed for expenses they never paid for.

 Avoiding these types of losses requires companies to know the relevant provisions of their contracts and their insurance policies.
-Talk to your broker today to ensure you have the adequate protection to avoid paying for losses you cannot control.
+Talk to your broker today to ensure you have adequate protection to avoid paying for losses you cannot control.